Lost Battalion (World War I): German counter-attack

-The pigeon managed to take flight again and despite being severely wounded, successfully delivered the message: "We are along the road parallel to 276.4.
-Our own artillery is dropping a barrage directly on us.
-For heavens sake stop it."
-Cher Ami had been shot through the breast, blinded in one eye, and had a leg hanging only by a tendon.
-The pigeon was tended to by army medics, and was considered a hero of the 77th Division for helping to save the lives of the 194 survivors.
+He gave the note to Private Omer Richards, who placed it in a capsule and took one of two remaining pigeons from his pigeon basket.
+A nearby shell surprised the two, and the pigeon escaped.
+Richards then took the last pigeon, purportedly Cher Ami, tied the message to his right leg, and released it.

+Allegedly, Cher Ami landed a short distance away on a branch.
+The Americans attempted to shoo the bird on, but he did not continue on until Richards climbed the tree and shook the branch.
+As Cher Ami tried to fly back home, the Germans saw him rising out of the brush and opened fire.He was shot down but managed to take flight again.
+He arrived back at his loft at division headquarters 25 miles (40 km) to the rear in just 25 minutes, about 5 minutes after the shelling had ceased.

 As soon as the Allied shelling had stopped, the Germans launched an attack.
 After many losses and much hand-to-hand combat, the German forces were driven back once again.
 Although many had been killed or captured, the unit still remained intact, but morale was low and sickness was setting in.
 Many men only had a few bullets left and no food.
 Bandages were being taken off of the dead and reused on the wounded.
 A package was reported to have been dropped in for the men to resupply, but all reports point to it falling into German territory.
 Water was accessible, but getting to it required exposing oneself to German fire.

 From 5–8 October, the Germans continued to attack.
 They also sent messengers asking for the 308th to surrender.
 Whittlesey did not respond.
 There were many controversies at the time as to what he had done, but records indicate that he said and did nothing.
 At least one surrender demand carried by an 18-year-old soldier, captured by the Germans and then released to carry the message, said "the suffering of your wounded men can be heard over here in German lines, and we are appealing to your humane sentiments to stop....please treat (the messenger) as an honorable man.
 He is quite a soldier.
 We envy you."
 The same memoir states that Whittlesey wrote in his official Operations Report in capital letters, "No reply to the demand to surrender seemed necessary."